 Instrumentation

 Some of my research projects require the ability to record signals at a very high speed.
 Designing and building a low-cost, portable fast sampler was therefore one of my priorities when I arrived at Arecibo.
 These systems have been installed at Arecibo and the Green Bank Telescope.
 Four units have been replicated at JPL for installation at the NASA tracking stations in Goldstone, California.
 The sampling system has been used to provide some of the highest resolution images of asteroids ever obtained.
 It has also been used to provide the first radar detection of a solar system object at NASA's tracking station in Madrid and the first radar image with NRAO's VLBA antenna in St-Croix.
-Other observations included OH masers and pulsars, many near-Earth asteroids, the rings of Saturn, and the Earth's ionosphere. |
+Other observations included OH masers and pulsars, many near-Earth asteroids, the rings of Saturn, and the Earth's ionosphere.
+In 2001 I also proposed, prototyped, and tested a chirp system for planetary radar.
+A similar system is now being installed at Goldstone. |

 Lunar Research